US Expat Taxes for Americans Living in Mexico – What You Need to Know

 Mexican tax returns are due on April 30th, while estimated taxes owed should be paid on a monthly basis by the 17th of the month following the date the money was earned The Mexican equivalent of the IRS is called the SAT (Servicio de Administración Tributaria), or is sometimes known as ‘Hacienda’.

-SAT has a rather clumsily translated English language section on foreigners' tax obligations on their website here.
+SAT has a rather badly translated English language section on foreigners’ tax obligations on their website here.

 There’s no capital gains tax in Mexico, so if you sell a property for example your gain after allowable costs is considered income.